devoidingreality/devoidingreality.github.io/ABOUT.md

 * ??? - ???

-* [The Broken Script](https://modrinth.com/mod/the-broken-script) team, L0V3M1ST - Not directly affiliated with us, but certain Soundtrack tracks are covers, remixes or include motifs from this mod.
+* [The Broken Script](https://modrinth.com/mod/the-broken-script) team, L0V3M1ST - Not directly affiliated with us, but certain tracks in **A Splintered Universe's Aria** are covers, remixes or include motifs from this mod.

 ##### Footnote: hello pook there are ogspores in you're throat/ top 57 ogscule  :33333